echu-vb/student_anxiety/README.md

-# Statistical Analysis and Visualization of Anxiety Levels Found in Statistic Classes (Python/ R)
+# Statistical Analysis and Visualization of Anxiety Levels Found in Statistics and Math Classes (Python/ R)
 Data from: [a survey conducted at Dalhousie University that asked students their demographics and various questions to gauge their anxiety in different areas.](https://osf.io/nzhq6/files/osfstorage)
 ***
 ## Question 1: Does statistics anxiety differ by faculty (arts, science, other, and program level (undergrad vs grad)?